Koko Isle

 No analysis available

-I searched for explicit STR permission language such as "short-term rental allowed," "TVU," "NUC," or similar terms and found no confirmation.
-The presence of STR disclosure wording does not establish that short-term rentals are allowed, so this is treated as not evidenced in the remarks.
+I looked for explicit STR approval terms such as short-term rental allowed, TVU, NUC, or vacation rental permitted, and found no confirmation.
+The presence of an STR disclosure reference does not indicate that short-term rentals are allowed, so this remains unconfirmed and treated as not allowed from the available remarks.

-I searched for hotel pool references such as hotel rental program, managed by hotel, or named resort pools and found none.
-Because there is no evidence STR is allowed, hotel-pool participation must also be false.
+I searched for hotel rental pool references such as hotel program participation, managed-by-hotel language, or branded resort pooling and found none.
+Since STR is not confirmed as allowed, a hotel pool also cannot be supported from these remarks.

 No analysis available